 Such as graffiti, fly tipping or abandoned cars should be reported to the Council.

 Unless it involves criminal activity (in which case notify the Surrey Police) or the dispute involves housing association tenants (in which case the housing association will have a designated ASB officer) then mediation is the recommended remedy.
-The mediation service that services the Borough of Epsom and Ewell is Mid-Surrey Mediation Service, and advice is available from their website.
+The local mediation service is www.mediationsurrey.org

 What to do if your report of ASB has not been addressed.

-If after evidence of 3 separate reports by an individual of 5 reports by individuals regarding the same incident the appropriate agency(ies) has not considered the report and issued a response, a review can be requested.
+If after evidence of 3 separate reports by an individual regarding the same incident the appropriate agency(ies) has not considered the report and issued a response, a review can be requested.
 This is called a ‘Community Trigger’.
 Details of the Community Trigger and how to submit one can be found in the Surrey Community Trigger Framework.